Elements, parents, and categories in Sage: a primer

 As far as we know, none of the existing computer algebra systems has a good solution for this problem.
 The difficulty is that this is not only about a single notation but a bunch of operators and methods: +, -, zero, summation, sum, ... in one case, *, /, one, product, prod, factor, ... in the other.
 Sharing something between the two hierarchies of categories would only be useful if one could write generic code that applies in both cases; for that one needs to somehow automatically substitute the right operations in the right spots in the code.
 That’s kind of what we are doing manually between e.g. AdditiveMagmas.ParentMethods.addition_table() and Magmas.ParentMethods.multiplication_table(), but doing this systematically is a different beast from what we have been doing so far with just usual inheritance.

-Single entry point and name space usage#
+Single entry point and name space usage

 A nice feature of the notation Cs.A() is that, from a single entry point (say the category Magmas as above), one can explore a whole range of related categories, typically with the help of introspection to discover which axioms are available, and without having to import new Python modules.
-This feature will be used in github issue #15741 to unclutter the global name space from, for example, the many variants of the category of algebras like:
+This feature will be used in Issue #15741 to unclutter the global name space from, for example, the many variants of the category of algebras like:

 sage: FiniteDimensionalAlgebrasWithBasis(QQ)